pactus-project/pactus/.github/ISSUE_TEMPLATE/bug_report.md

 ### How To Reproduce

-> Detail the steps taken to reproduce this error, and whether this issue can be reproduced consistently or if it is intermittent.
+> Detail the steps taken to reproduce this error, and
+> whether this issue can be reproduced consistently or if it is intermittent.

+1. Step 1
+2. Step 2
+3. Step 3

 ### What Happened